-A common question is what is the best way to determine when it’s time to sell gold (and silver)?
-So this article identifies 7 ways to determine if it is time to sell gold with updated numbers for 2020…
+A common question is how do you determine when it’s time to sell gold (and silver)?
+So this article identifies 7 ways to determine if it is time to sell gold with updated numbers for 2024…

 Is it Time to Sell Gold?